abhatikar/DevKitState/README.md

 3. `cd DevKitState`
 4. `code .`

+**NOTE**: Some red squggly lines will show up all over the function code, ignore those for now while we port this over to Functions v2 runtime (.NET Core).
+Once that is complete you'll be able to get full IntelliSense for the function project.

 ## Provision Azure Services

 1. Click **Task** menu in Visual Studio Code - **Run Task...** - **cloud-provision**